Waking in Princess Alexandra Hospital Spinal Unit caused me to recall the Winston Churchill quote, “If you’re going through hell, keep going.”

 Most of my body was still in the water, with my head and shoulders on the sandbar.
 I could feel the water begin lapping at my shoulders.
 “Hey Andy, is the tide coming in or going out?”
 I asked.
 “It’s coming in,” he replied.
 I knew that the sand bar was only slightly above sea level, and there was no way my three companions could lift me back into the boat.
 I heard Andy say to Dianne, “We have got to get help, there’s no way I can lift him up and this sand bar will be under water before long.”

 Andy and Diane grabbed the sail from the boat and folded it in the shape of a V. Apparently this is widely recognised in boating circles as a distress flag.
 They climbed aboard the boat, held it aloft, and attempted to wave down any other boats in the area.
-By this stage I could feel the water lapping at my face again.
-Jenny sat beside me to stop the water splashing into my face.
+By this stage I could feel water lapping at my face again.
+Jenny sat beside me to stop the water splashing over my face.
 My eyes were now burning, from a combination of the salt water and the hot sun shining directly into my face.

-Many boats just passed us by, oblivious to our distress.
+Many boats passed us by, oblivious to our distress.
 Finally a local man by the name of Barry O’Brien (who was out fishing with his son), saw us and came to our aid.
-Together with Andy and the girls, they lifted my body back onto the boat from which I had so foolishly dived a couple of hours earlier.
+Together with Andy and the girls, they lifted my body back onto the boat from which I had so foolishly dived from just a couple of hours earlier.
 As we made our way back to the jetty, Barry went ahead to arrange an ambulance.

 The drive to Cairns Hospital was much more enjoyable than my trip back to shore had been.
 This was due to the gas they administered to me on the way.
 I don’t know what it was, but I can remember laughing and joking on the way to hospital.
-Bearing in mind my predicament, it must have been powerful stuff.
+Bearing in mind my predicament, it must have been powerful stuff!

 A medical practitioner, Brown was elected to the Senate in 1996 and re-elected in 2001 and 2007.
 The first openly gay leader of an Australian political party, he successfully campaigned for a large increase in protected wilderness areas.
 Brown led the Australian Greens until April 2012.
-During this period support for the Greens grew to around 10% at state and federal levels.
+During this time support for the Greens grew to around 10% at state and federal levels.

 Bob Brown spoke out in opposition to the conservative government of John Howard.
 Brown supported human rights issues, such as the struggles for independence in Tibet, East Timor and West Papua.
 He introduced numerous bills, including bills for constitutional reform, forest protection, greenhouse gas abatement, and banning radioactive waste dumping.
-Brown resigned from national politics on 15 June 2012.
+Bob Brown resigned from national politics on 15 June 2012.